novak-99/ex/docs/source/Tutorials/FFT.rst

     -5.98385 - 4.25325j
     6 + 6j

-Both transforms are automatically set to being of type 2.
+Both transforms are automatically set to being type 2.
 You can change this by modifying the optional :code:`type` parameter.
 Types 1-4 are available for both DST and DCT.

 .. code-block:: cpp